Keeping the crops coming

 - You can make the most of the space underneath larger, slower-growing plants like big, hefty Brussels sprouts, too.
 Sow a row of baby-leaf salads between your newly-planted sprouts plants and you can pick and eat them long before the Brussels get big, doubling the harvest from the same space.

-Please ask the staff in our Godstone and Betchworth garden centre for more information and advice about keep the crops coming.
+Please ask the staff in our Betchworth and Godstone garden centre for more information and advice about keep the crops coming.